 Fruits — sweet, juicy apples, grapes and pears will provide energy.

-Fat balls — birds love fat balls and they provide essential fats and protein.
+Fat balls — birds love fat balls, such as our premium fat balls, and they provide essential fats and protein.

 What can you NOT feed birds in the winter?